What is Money?

 |

-What is money really?
+What is money, really?
 The question is more complex to answer than many expect.
-Here, we break down the essence of money, and the role central and commercial banks play in the money creation process.
-This knowledge will help you to understand how the economy and markets operate at a deeper level.
+Here, we break down the essence of money and the role central and commercial banks play in the money-creation process.

 The Three Functions of Money